Taweilo/red_wine_quality_classification/README.md

 | **Count** | 483 | 462 | 143 | 33 | 16 | 6 |

 ## 3. Data Preparation

+1. Convert the Quality Score into binary: Good wine = 1, Bad wine = 0.
-The data is partitioned into training, and test sets (60% and 40% respectively) to accurately evaluate the model.
+2. Split the data: The data is partitioned into training, and test sets (60% and 40% respectively) to accurately evaluate the model.
 Testing data which is a separate set of data is used to test the model after training.
+Variable composition:
 * Y target variable is Quality Score.
 It's binary.
 * X independent variables include fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulfates, and alcohol.
 It's continuous.